Sports Premium Funding

 PE and sport has a high profile in our school and permeates many aspects of school life.
 We aim wherever applicable, to incorporate significant global events into our timetable such as the World Cup, The Ashes, Wimbledon and The Olympics.

 During our residential visits, children are given opportunity to participate in many different activities which may include orienteering and assault courses.
 Other agencies are used to enhance the variety of activities available and we take full advantage when these opportunities become available.
-For example: Elite Sports and Premier Sports run regular dance, sport and gymnastics sessions in school.
-Talented children are signposted to local clubs and events to encourage them to develop their skills.
+For example: Elite Sports, Chloe’s Dance Classes, South Lincolnshire School Games and Discovery Sports run regular dance, sport, Maths on the Move and gymnastics sessions in school.
+All pupils are signposted to local clubs and events to encourage them to develop their skills and enjoyment further.
 School also believes it is important for the children to meet local sporting role models.
-Visitors have included an Olympian.
+Visitors have included an Olympian, a Basketball player and a past pupil supporting our Hockey Team through coaching.

 Beyond the School Day